-Part I is a written comprehensive examination completed within the first two years.
-The Comprehensive Examination is given over a two-week period in the summer before the third year of the program with a theory examination in the first week and an applications examination in the second week.
+The Qualifying Examination is given over a two-week period in the summer before the third (fourth) year of the program for full-time (part-time) students, with a theory examination in the first week and an applications examination in the second week.
 The theory examination (5 hours, in-class, open-book) covers material in the areas of statistical inference, linear model, and generalized linear model.
 The applications examination (4 days, take-home, open-book) focuses on applied problems requiring statistical inference based on data analysis.
-See the HDS PhD (Applied Biostatistics) Qualifying Exam Guidelines for details.
+See the HDS PhD (Biostatistics) Qualifying Exam Guidelines for details.
 The essential skills for this examination are generally developed through coursework in the first two years of the program.
 A student who fails to pass the comprehensive examination may, with the approval of the program director, repeat the examination the following year.
 Failure on the second attempt will result in termination from the PhD program.